Regular Season and Playoff General Photographer Guidelines

 All photographers at UIL State Championship events must request credentials from the UIL by the posted media credential deadlines.
-High school photographers may be credentialed, but only by following the UIL rules for high school media personnel.
-This information can be obtained through the UIL Web site or by contacting the UIL office.
 The use of electronic flash equipment, other than a remote off-camera strobe flash, is prohibited at all indoor UIL State Championship events including volleyball and basketball.
 The UIL reserves the right to change its photographer policies to accommodate venue size and configuration.
 The UIL also reserves the right to remove anyone from events/tournaments if causing a disturbance.

 UIL State Baseball and Softball Tournaments: In accordance with National Federation Rules, photographers may shoot on the field ONLY from designated areas.
 These areas must be marked as dead ball areas on the field.
 If no designation has been made, photographers will not be allowed on the playing area.
 Photographers are not allowed in the dugouts at any time.